7.0 Employment Policies and Procedures for Administrative and Professional Faculty

-Managers and Professionals: Professional faculty are referred to as managers and professionals to reflect the variety of roles and appointments included in this category.
+Professional Faculty: Managers or Professionals: Professional faculty are referred to as managers and professionals to reflect the variety of roles and appointments included in this category.
+Within the “Professional” category of A/P faculty there are distinctions made between those positions that are managerial (including significant managerial and budgetary oversight within a unit) and positions that provide direct services.

 Professional faculty positions designated as continued appointment-track are not governed by policies outlined in this chapter.
 Policies applicable to library faculty on the continued appointment-track and extension faculty on the continued appointment-track are described in chapter four.
 Policies in this chapter do apply to extension agents, who are A/P faculty members.